TERMS & CONDITIONS

 1. Jackson Hole Art Auction operates as an agent of the seller only.
 It is not responsible in the event any buyer or seller at the auction fails to live up to their respective agreements, including failure of the seller to deliver any property to buyers.
 The Jackson Hole Art Auction assumes no risk, liability, or responsibility beyond the limited warranty contained herein.

 a.
-Except as set forth in paragraph 1(b) below, all property is sold “AS IS.”
+All property is sold “AS IS.”
 There are no representations or warranties that extend beyond these Terms and Conditions of Sale.
 All works shall be available for examination prior to the sale.
-The Jackson Hole Art Auction, and its agents and consignors, make no representations or warranties as to merchantability, fitness for a particular purpose, correctness of the catalogue or description, including, but not limited to, the physical condition, size, quality, rarity, importance, medium, provenance, dates, exhibitions, literary or historical relevance of any property, and, no statement anywhere, whether oral or written, whether made in the catalogue, an advertisement, a bill of sale, a salesroom posting or announcement, or elsewhere shall be deemed such a warranty, representation or assumption of liability.
+The Jackson Hole Art Auction, and its agents and consignors, make no representations or warranties as to merchantability, fitness for a particular purpose, correctness of the catalogue or description, including, but not limited to, the authenticity, physical condition, size, quality, rarity, importance, medium, provenance, dates, exhibitions, literary or historical relevance of any property, and, no statement anywhere, whether oral or written, whether made in the catalogue, an advertisement, a bill of sale, a salesroom posting or announcement, or elsewhere shall be deemed such a warranty, representation or assumption of liability.
 Nor are there any representations and warranties, express or implied, as to whether the purchaser acquires any copyrights, including, but not limited to, any reproduction rights in any property.
 Contents of this catalogue are subject to change or supplementation before or during the sale, including the sale of any lot.

 2. Prospective bidders should inspect the property before bidding to determine its condition, size, and whether or not it has been repaired or restored.

 3. A buyer’s premium will be added to the successful bid price and is payable by the purchaser as part of the total purchase price.
-For online/app bidding, if paying by cash or check, the purchase price will be the sum of the final bid price plus a buyer’s premium of 19% of the final bid price of each lot up to and including $500,000, 17% of the excess of the final bid price above $500,000, and 14% of the excess of the final bid price above $1,000,000, plus any applicable sales tax, shipping and handling charges.
+If paying by cash or check, the purchase price will be the sum of the final bid price plus a buyer’s premium of 20% of the final bid price of each lot up to and including $1,000,000 and 12% of the excess of the final bid price above $1,000,000, plus any applicable sales tax, shipping and handling charges.
 The buyer’s premium is calculated separately for each lot.
-If paying by credit card and bidding online/in-app, the purchase price will be the sum of the final bid price plus a buyer’s premium of 22% of the final bid price for each lot up to and including $500,000, 20% of the excess of the final bid price above $500,000, and 17% of the excess of the final bid price above $1,000,000, plus any applicable sales tax, shipping and handling charges.
+If paying by credit card, the purchase price will be the sum of the final bid price plus a buyer’s premium of 23% of the final bid price for each lot up to and including $1,000,000 and 15% of the excess of the final bid price above $1,000,000, plus any applicable sales tax, shipping and handling charges.

 4. The Jackson Hole Art Auction reserves the right to withdraw any property before or during the sale and shall have no liability whatsoever for such withdrawal.